GageHoweTamu/Sidebox/README.md

 ## Summary

 ### Sidebox is finished, for now!
 Download for free at https://9744033808956.gumroad.com/l/sidebox
-Build with the Nih-Plug library for Rust, which facilitates audio plugin compilation and real-timr audio processing.
+Built with the Nih-Plug library for Rust, which facilitates audio plugin compilation and real-time audio processing.

 ## Building